 Chalk balls: a mesh cloth in a form of a ball filled with loose, fine chalk.
 It is tightly fastened and put into a chalk bag.
 Since it’s in a ball shape, it allows for easy grabbing.
 The ball can be either single-use or refillable.
 This is the most efficient way of using chalk as there is very little of chalk to be released through the fabric.
 But not all climbers prefer this way as some prefer bigger amounts of chalk to be used at once.

 Liquid chalk: the least famous, but not necessarily the least prefered.
 Chalk is kept in a fluid form by addition of alcohol, which evaporates quickly once gets into contact with skin.
 It is sold in a small bottles of 100-250 ml.
 Some climbers prefer liquid chalk as there are no dust clouds at all and the evaporating alcohol tends to dry the hands very well.
 Some climbers use combination of both - first you put on liquid chalk before the climb and during the climb, you use a normal chalk bag.

-There’s no superior chalk type, since it all depends on preference and the form of climbing you practice.
+There’s no superior chalk type, since it all depends on preference and form of climbing you practice.
 Just get yourself well acquainted with the types and choose your weapon.
-You wouldn’t want a slippy hand miss out on you finishing your route!
+There are many brands out there and some elite climbers claim to be able to defferentiate which brands are better.
+To be honest, just try a few and make your mind about which one you are prefer.You wouldn’t want a slippery hands to prevent you from finishing your route!